thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 Check whether the ``DIR_MODE`` (default permissions for users home directories) setting in file ``/etc/adduser.conf`` is appropriate for your needs.
-The default value is nox "0700" (which seems OK to me) but it used to be "0755".
+The default value is now "0700" (which seems OK to me) but it used to be "0755".
 "0755" implies that any unprivileged user have read access to the files of other users.
 You may want to change (**as root**) the value to "0700" to avoid that::